 1. In order to establish the edge federation with the PO (Producer), LO (Consumer) send createMOI request to instantiate EdgeFederation IOC.

-Editor’s Note: Whether consumer may send a ModifyMOI operation is FFS.

 2. Producer sends the response.

 3. Producer instantiates the OperatorEdgeFederation IOC providing details on the offered EDN.

 4. Producer sends a notification for the creation of the OperatorEdgeFederation IOC using notifyMOICreation as defined in 3GPP TS 28.532.